DriveGPT4: Interpretable End-to-end Autonomous Driving via Large Language Model: Experiment

 \subsection{Ablation Studies}

-In this paper, several ablation studies are conducted to validate the proposed designs, and the results are provided in Tab. \ref{ablation}.
-First, by removing either fixed question-answer pairs or ChatGPT-generated conversations during fine-tuning, a decrease in performance is observed, highlighting the significance of including all visual-text instruction-following data.
-Additionally, when DriveGPT4 is tested without the control modality as input, it fails to achieve satisfactory results in control signal prediction, emphasizing that input modalities are crucial and cannot be altered.
-Thus, any changes to the presented DriveGPT4 would negatively impact its versatile QA capabilities for interpretable end-to-end autonomous driving.
+In this paper, several ablation studies are conducted to validate proposed designs, and the results are provided in Tab. \ref{ablation}.
+By removing either BDD-X QAs or ChatGPT QAs during finetuning, a decrease in corresponding performance is observed, highlighting the significance of including all task-specific multimodal data.
+QA pairs generated by ChatGPT enable DriveGPT4 to answer human questions in more flexible patterns, and enhance the QA ability of BDD-X questions.
+Then, we test DriveGPT4 without the mix-finetune strategy by removing the general image and video instruction-following data.
+Severe performance deduction is observed, indicating the necessity of finetuning DriveGPT4 with diverse multimodal data.
+Thus, changes to DriveGPT4 would negatively impact its versatile QA capabilities for interpretable end-to-end autonomous driving.